- Task: Given a Twitter feed, determine whether its author is keen to be a spreader of fake news.

 IMPORTANT!
 Languages should not be mixed.
 A folder should be created for each language and place inside only the files with the prediction for this language.

-EvaluationThe performance of your author profiling solution will be ranked by accuracy.
-For each language, we will calculate individual accuracies.
-Firstly, we will calculate the accuracy of identifying bots vs. human.
-Then, in case of humans, we will calculate the accuracy of identifying males vs. females.
+EvaluationThe performance of your system will be ranked by accuracy.
+For each language, we will calculate individual accuracies of identifying fake vs. real news spreaders.
 Finally, we will average the accuracy values per language to obtain the final ranking.

 - Andre Guess, Jonathan Nagler, and Joshua Tucker.
 Less than you think: Prevalence and predictors of fake news dissemination on Facebook.
 Science Advances vol. 5 (2019)